DBCDK/OpenSearch-webservice/README.md

 $ script/server
 ```

-Thie above assumes that the master branch is golden.
+The above assumes that the master branch is golden (functions correctly).

 In another window:
 ```bash